DrewNaylor/guinget/docs/How-to-use.md

   - `Ctrl+I` for install (capital "i", in case it looks similar to a lowercase "L")
   - `Ctrl+U` for uninstall
   - `Ctrl+P` for upgrade
-- Open the combobox dropdown menu for the selected package in the `Action` column and use one of the items in the list (may take a few clicks to open the dropdown)
+- Open the combobox dropdown menu for the selected package in the `Action` column (may take a few clicks to open the dropdown) and use one of these items in the list:
+  - `Install`
+  - `Uninstall`
+  - `Upgrade`
 - Move the cell selection over to the `Action` column with the arrow keys then press `spacebar`, then use the arrow keys to select `Install`, `Uninstall`, or `Upgrade`.
 Pressing `Enter` will move to the next package row.

 This also applies to marking a package for uninstallation (once that's available), or for marking a package as one you want to ignore (ignoring is `Do nothing`).